-In considering the level of Mr. McGrath's compensation, the Committee reviewed surveys of the compensation paid to the chief executive officers of other utilities with revenues exceeding \$2 billion and non-utility companies with revenues of from \$3 billion to \$9 billion.
+In considering the level of Mr. McGrath's compensation, the Committee reviewed surveys of the compensation paid to the chief executive officers of other utilities with revenues exceeding \$2 billion and a survey by the Edison Electric Institute of the compensation paid to the chief executive officers in both the electric utility industry and general industry.
 The Committee does not target Mr. McGrath's compensation to any specific level within the ranges of compensation paid by these comparison companies but uses the surveys as references.
-The utilities included in the surveys referred to in this paragraph and the previous paragraph are some but not all of the utilities included in the Standard & Poor's Utility Index shown on the performance graph on page 26.
+The utilities included in the surveys referred to in this paragraph and the previous paragraph are some but not all of the utilities included in the Standard & Poor's Utilities Index shown on the performance graph on page 25.
 None of the non-utility companies in the surveys are in the utility index.

 The Committee believes that an evaluation of corporate performance must take account of many factors affecting the Company's operations, over some of which management has total or considerable control and over others of which it has little or no control.
 In this context it looks not only to current reported financial operating results and financial condition (as reflected in such factors as earnings per share, return on common equity, and debt ratings), but also to a wide range of other information relating to the quality of service provided to customers, the efficiency of operations, the development and management of personnel and the effectiveness of management's efforts to strengthen the Company for the future.
-In recommending the base salaries or awards under the Executive Incentive Plan, the Committee does not have a predetermined list of criteria nor does it have a formula for weighting or applying the criteria the Committee members consider.
+In recommending the base salaries or awards under the Executive Incentive Plan, the Committee does not have a predetermined list of criteria nor does it have a formula for weighing or applying the criteria the Committee members consider.
 The process is neither arithmetic nor formulaic, but judgmental.

-1993 Base Salary Determinations--In 1993 individual performance and salary ranges relevant to Company officers were the factors considered by the Committee in determining the base salaries recommended for such individuals.
+1994 Base Salary Determinations--In 1994 individual performance and salary ranges relevant to Company officers were the factors considered by the Committee in determining the base salaries recommended for such individuals.